open-mmlab/mmengine/docs/en/migration/model.md

         return log_vars
 ```

-Compared it with the model based on MMEngine
+Compare it with the model based on MMEngine

 <table class="docutils">
 <thead>